buddhabrot/UlamAnalysis/README.md

 ## Patterns and polynomials

- The following table illustrates the patterns for more factors, showing how the factors of numbers are aligned in the Ulam spiral - note they are rendered slightly off-center; of course the center point is "1".
+ The following table illustrates the patterns for more factors, showing how the multiples of factors are aligned in the Ulam spiral - note they are rendered slightly off-center; of course the center point is "1".
 Note that for "2n" (not drawn), this simply would create a checkerboard pattern as odd/even numbers alternate on the Ulam grid.
 This drawing was unclear so I omitted it.

 <table>
   <tr>
     <th>
-      Factors of ...
+      n
     </th>
     <th>
       Pattern